Kicksaw-Consulting/django-serverless-oauth-session/README.md

 **NOTE**

 By registering this app, the DynamoDB table will be created in AWS on the start-up of the app if it doesn't already exist.
+To turn this off, set `OAUTH_TOKEN_TABLE_CREATE = False` in `settings.py`.
+This might be useful if you need to add KMS keys to your table, or you'd rather provision in some other way.

 Also, your environment must have your AWS credentials ready to go, just like you would have them set-up for boto3.